“Should I pay for that?”

 “Anything else worth knowing?”

 - The King of Thailand died last October, and as per tradition, there is a nationwide state of mourning for a year.
 Citizens are expected to consistently (and constantly) pay respects to the memory of the King, as well as make offerings on his behalf.
 On Thai AirAsia, prior to the routine safety demonstration, flight attendants play a recorded prayer over the PA system in the King’s honor.
+Note that this “tradition” will stop once a year has elapsed.

 - AirAsia operates really old Airbus A320s.
 On the particular models that we flew on, small amounts of smoke filled the cabin during the initial climb, and then again during the descent.
 I suspect it has something to do with pressurizing the plane at higher altitudes, but it was still disconcerting nevertheless.
 Don’t freak out like some of the other passengers did.